SITKZM/calculation-of-Bott-index/README.md

 where $\lambda_i$ are the eigenvalues of $U_Y U_X U_Y^\dagger U_X^\dagger$.

 This index $B$ should be integer.
 But this program produces real numbers.

+### (Added on October 16, 2022)

+I realized there might be a mistake in the spin-orbit part in the subroutine, make_BdG_Hamiltonian.